 Johnston Investment Counsel (JIC) is an independent, fee-only, comprehensive financial planning, investment management and consulting firm that has been in business since 1997.
 We are fiduciaries working with both individual and institutional clients.

-While our physical headquarters is in Peoria, Illinois, we serve clients throughout Illinois, the nation and internationally.
+From our physical headquarters is in Peoria, Illinois, we serve clients throughout Illinois, the nation and internationally.

-Why Fee Only?
+Why Fee Only Planning?

 JIC is a fee-only firm.
 We receive no commissions and our fees are fully transparent and disclosed using a simple, understandable approach.